 - Honey – A wonderful choice but DO NOT USE RAW.
 The bacteria will disturb the Kombucha SCOBY balance and could brew up a dangerous concoction.
 (Note: For RAW HONEY Brews, try JUN!)

 Experimental Brews Only – These sugars can cause issues, try them with an extra culture from your SCOBY Hotel to see if they work for you: Molasses, Coconut Water, Coconut Sugar, Liquid Cane Juice, Invert Sugar, Agave (must be blended with regular sugar)

 For more details including ratios for how much to use per gallon, check out Types of Sugar to Use for Brewing Kombucha.

-BONUS FACT: Evaporated Cane Juice and brown sugar have higher levels of calcium, magnesium, potassium and iron.
-These healthful elements are passed on to the Kombucha drinker.
+Evaporated Cane Juice and brown sugar have higher levels of calcium, magnesium, potassium and iron.
+These healthful elements are then present in the Kombucha.

 5. What types of sugar must be avoided when brewing Kombucha?

 - Raw Honey – The naturally occurring bacteria will battle the SCOBY for dominance.
 It sounds bad because it is.

 - Stevia – Stevia is a plant sugar and will not ferment.